dojo/docs/dojox/analytics/Urchin.rst

    });

 This is provided only as a convenience, and to have a reliable way of being alerted when Google Ananlytics is ready.

+You can also do this as a shorthand, too.
+If you want to prevent the automatic tracking, and only track a custom-ajax page onload:

+.. code-block :: javascript
+  :linenos:

+  new dojox.analytics.Urchin({ acct:"UA-12345-67",
+     GAonLoad: function(){
+         this.trackPageView("/special/pageload")
+     }
+  });